gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

-# Designing resilient microservices with Toxiproxy and Cucumber
+# Designing fault tolerant microservices with Toxiproxy and Cucumber

-## Thinking about resiliency from day 0
+## Thinking about fault tolerance from day 0
-Resiliency - alongside with security and other traits - is hard to factor-in after the service is already built.
+Fault tolerance - alongside with security and other traits - is hard to factor-in after the service is already built.
 It's created by making careful design decisions starting at the same time your service was born. _"... but what happens when the database isn't there?
 What happens if all connections time out?"_ - you might ask.
 These are all valid questions and you better prepare for these situations before your service goes live.

 ## About Toxiproxy
 Toxiproxy is a cool programmable proxy made by Shopify for testing purposes.
 We're going to use it to predefine network characteristics in our scenarios which are going to describe our failure modes.